 Stylistically the film is less a gothic mystery in the German expressionist style than it is modelled on American film noir and mob films.
 The movie also quickly escalates into a something that resembles the Hollywood crime serials of the forties, with almost episodic jumps from one action sequence to the next, and long chases and badly directed fight scenes dominate the latter half of the movie with very little context.
 This is no surprise once you know that the original story treatment was written by Akimitsu Takagi, an up-and-coming author who later became one of Japan’s most popular writers of crime mystery.
 The actual screenplay was written by the film’s director Nobuo Adachi, who never seems to have advanced very far in his movie career: his IMDb page gapes rather empty, and he has no page on Japanese Wikipedia.
-However, the movie has a rather slick and clean style, as opposed to the murky Toho cash-in follow-up Tômei ningen (1954).
+However, the movie has a rather slick and clean style, as opposed to the murky Toho cash-in follow-up Tômei ningen (1954, review).

 The invisibility effects are also more prominent and better handled than in the latter movie.
 The ”blue screen” effects (probably black velvet) are very well done – which would come as no great surprise, as they are handled by Eiji Tsuburaya, known as the father of tokusatsu, and who was immortalised with his work for Toho on Gojira and almost all of the studio’s later science fiction movies.
 At the time of the American occupation Tsuburaya was blacklisted by the studios because of his work in propaganda movies during WWII.
 He was able to circumvent this blacklisting by working through his own company, so the studios didn’t have to hire him directly, which is how he came to work for Daiei on this movie – according to some sources more because he thought it was a fun challenge than for the money, which he was paid very little.